quoctruong3105/Automotive-Windscreen-Wiper/README.md

 # Automotive-Windscreen-Wiper
-+ Note: In fact, the rain sensor on the car is based on the mechanism of detecting the change of light shining through the windshield, so it can return a lot of value.
-Meanwhile, the rain sensor used in the simulation can only return high or low.
-Therefore, this project only uses a rheostat to replace the rain sensor.
++ Note: In fact, the rain sensor on the car is based on the mechanism of detecting the change of light shining through the windshield.
+Therefore, this project uses light sensors to replace rain sensors on cars.
 + Knowledge used in this project:
     - Microcontroller: External Interrupt, Timer0(fastPWM), Timer1(delays depend on OCR1A)
     - C language: loop, if-else structure.